SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Method stubs are method signatures without the implementation, in Java/C#, they are followed by a ;.
 In most languages, a record may implement multiple interfaces/traits.

-Things using the ruby mixin Comparable must define <=> operator, and then gain access to the other comparison operators, as well as between? and clamp

 ##### Traits

 Traits in Rust are broadly similar to intefaces in other programming languages.